abrahamayquipa/software-patterns/README.md

 * Memento: Allows an object to capture its internal state and restore it later without violating the encapsulation principle.
 An example would be a word processor that automatically saves the file being edited and allows the user to revert to a previous version of the file if necessary.

-* State: Allows an object to alter its behavior when its internal state changes.
-An example would be a thermostat that changes the temperature in a room depending on the time of day or the presence of people.

 * Strategy: Defines a family of algorithms, encapsulates each one and makes them interchangeable.
 An example would be a photo editing program that allows the user to select different algorithms to resize the image or adjust the brightness and contrast.